Booty Luv: 2006–2009: Boogie 2nite and hiatus

 In late 2006, the video for "Boogie 2nite" was sent to music channels and the song was heavily promoted.
 The original dance remix by Seamus Haji was chosen for the song's download and physical releases, while the video was chosen to feature the remix by the group DB Boulevard.
 The song became their first number-one single in the UK Dance Chart.
-Spending 23 weeks inside the UK Top 75, "Boogie 2nite" resulted in Booty Luv extending their contract with Hed Kandi to four follow-up singles and an album.
+Spending 23 weeks inside the UK Top 75, "Boogie 2nite" resulted in Booty Luv extending their contract with Hedkandi to four follow-up singles and an album.

 In May 2007, after taking several months to record their debut album, Booty Luv released the follow-up single "Shine", a cover of the Luther Vandross song.
 It was well received by radio and became the group's second top ten single, spending an eventual seven weeks inside the UK Top 40.
 It also hit the top spot on the UK Dance Chart.

 Their debut album, Boogie 2nite, was released in September 2007, one week after third single "Don't Mess with My Man" (a cover of a Lucy Pearl song) peaked at number 11 on the UK Singles Chart and became their third number-one dance hit.
 The album featured five original tracks co-written by Booty Luv, including the fourth single, "Some Kinda Rush" (a number 19 hit in December 2007).
 Boogie 2nite entered the UK Albums Chart at number 11 and was certified Silver by the BPI in late 2008, denoting 60,000 copies sold.
 In late 2007, the UK iTunes Store offered the track "Something to Talk About" as its 'Free Single of the Week'.
 A fifth single from the album, "Dance, Dance", was given a limited release across Europe in 2008, and reached the top five on the Netherlands dance chart (peaking at number 27 on the main chart).